Q-ship: In science fiction

-"Dumb Luck And Dead Heroes" Series, (Book Seven) by Skyler Ramirez.

-eBook ISBN: 978-1-964457-18-5, Paperback ISBN: 978-1-964457-17-8.

-In chapter 11 entitled: "A Wolf in Sheep's Clothing," the Q-ship HMS Odysseus is introduced.
-She is very deadly and very efficient.
-She is designed to fight off pirates and other enemy ships, as well as to ferry around a platoon of Marines.
-From the outside, the Q-ship looks like any other bulk freighter, but she is in reality a heavy cruiser with tremendous fire-power.

 In 1983, Q-ships were introduced to Steven Cole's tactical board wargame Starfleet Command in the magazine Nexus issue #4, which featured scenarios involving Q-ships in the game setting.
 It became a staple of the Star Fleet Battles universe.
 Q-ships in the gaming universe were warships built to mimic the appearance and electromagnetic signature of a civilian freighters but with hidden weapons, fake cargo, and robust shields.
 Their function was to lure pirates or enemy raiders into attacking them.
 Though chunky and slow, they possessed heavy shields and firepower.
 In the game, a Q-ship could not be detected until it powered up war devices that were not common to commercial vessels.